About the Project

 The Publish Trust Project examines the feasibility of adding trust values to online identities for authors of scholarly publications, thus enabling them to reliably aggregate previous and current works and connect with other experts in their field.
 Our first experiment uses VIVO as a semantic identity platform with the OIX Trust Framework to produce two-factor assertions of authorship from scholarly publishers of peer-reviewed works and authors.

-In 2012 APA continued development of the Publish Trust Framework (PTF) as a scholarly identity platform that uses VIVO semantic data for human attribute exchange.
+In 2013, the APA Trust Lab continued development of the Publish Trust Framework (PTF) as a scholarly identity platform that uses VIVO semantic data for human attribute exchange.
 VIVO institutions include major universities, government, scientific institutions and scholarly publishers.
 Our accomplishments include identification of a core set of variables comprised of machine, environment, human and machine networks, and policy measures to be used to evaluate the provenance of attributes.

 - Create strong semantic provenance for authorship